robmarkcole/HASS-simulated-sensor/README.md

 <img src="https://github.com/robmarkcole/HASS-simulated-sensor/blob/master/images/HA_view.png" width="500">
 </p>

-To give an example of simulating real world data, we can create a simulated relative humidity sensor using the config below:
+To give an example of simulating real world data, we can create a simulated relative humidity sensor (in %) using the config below:

 ```yaml
 - platform: simulated